oroinc/platform/src/Oro/Bundle/SyncBundle/Resources/doc/content-outdating.md

 Backend implementation
 ----------------------

 For doctrine entities tag generation are covered in onFlush event listener.
-For each entity modified into UnitOfWork `TagGeneratorChain#generate` method will be invoked.
+For each entity modified into UnitOfWork `ChainTagGenerator#generate` method will be invoked.
 To add your own generator into chain you should develop a class that implements `TagGeneratorInterface` and register it as service with `oro_sync.tag_generator` tag.